The Titan X-2 Power Rack is currently the latest in the ever-expanding line of Titan power racks.

 The X-2 Dual Pull Up Stabilizer Bar is a handy accessory if you're a big fan of pull ups.

-It's not just for pull ups, though.
-As the name suggests, it also serves improve the stability of the rack by bolstering the connection at the top.
+It’s not just for pull ups, though.
+As the name suggests, it also serves to improve the stability of the rack by bolstering the connection at the top.
 However, considering most lifters would consider the rack to be plenty stable on its own, the added stability is really a secondary benefit.

 The primary benefit is having a dedicated station for pull ups and related accessories.